OwuorOdhiambo/Spotify-Dashboards/README.md

 # Spotify-Dashboards
-Dashboards made for the purpose of analyzing different
+Dashboards made for the purpose of analyzing different aspects of consumer behaviour to understand the benefit placed on different aspects of the app